clavisound/SlimLoRa/README.md

 ![CI](https://github.com/clavisound/SlimLoRa/actions/workflows/main.yml/badge.svg) [![Arduino CI](https://github.com/clavisound/SlimLoRa/actions/workflows/arduino-cli.yml/badge.svg)](https://github.com/clavisound/SlimLoRa/actions/workflows/arduino-cli.yml)

-# SlimLoRa - Probably the easiest and smallest footprint LoRaWAN library for Arduino library and EU868.
+# SlimLoRa - Probably the easiest and smallest footprint LoRaWAN library for Arduino and EU868.

 This library is probably the most easy to use LoRaWAN library.
 The target is LoRaWAN-1.0.3 specification.
-It supports OTAA / Join, most important MAC commands - like DR, power, NBtrans, downlinks for user application and session is stored to EEPROM.
-Applications downlinks are static selectable via `#define` in `SlimLoRa.h`.
+It supports OTAA / Join, most important MAC commands - like DR, power, NBtrans, downlinks for user application.
+Session is stored to EEPROM.
+Applications downlinks are static, selectable via `#define` in `SlimLoRa.h`.
 Default is 11 bytes.
 If you want a complete LoRaWAN library try [Radiolib](https://github.com/jgromes/RadioLib/) (needs ~52kBytes of program flash, ~64kBytes for SAMD), or LMIC (around 36kBytes of program flash).
 Another library you may like is the [Plain and Simple LoRaWAN Library](https://gitlab.com/iot-lab-org/stm32_lora_psll).

 SlimLoRa needs around 12558 Bytes* (13kBytes).
 SlimLoRa gives LoRaWAN life to old μCUs like the ATmega 328 with 32kBytes of flash.
 For SAMD with an external I2C EEPROM, it needs ~32kB.
 The price of 32-bits?